Log metrics

 The step

-argument can be an int or float value.
+argument can be an integer or floating point value.

 Float values can be useful, for example, as substeps: